Rcidshacker/Neko-Tasks/README.md

 ## License 📄

 This project is licensed under the MIT License - see the `LICENSE` file for details (if you add one).
-*(If you don't have a LICENSE file yet, you can easily add one on GitHub by clicking "Add file" -> "Create new file" and typing `LICENSE`.
-GitHub will offer templates, and MIT is a good permissive one.)*

 ## Acknowledgements 🙏